Tips For Dating In Your 40s And Beyond

 Getty/AnnaStills

-Setting healthy boundaries can be another way to stay safe and find a healthy partner.
+Setting healthy boundaries is a sign of emotional maturity and can be another way to stay safe while finding a partner.
 Boundaries are rules you set for your body, time, belongings, mental health, and space.
 While dating, you might notice that some people try to push you in areas you're not comfortable with.
 Setting boundaries means stating a firm "no" or "yes."
 You don't have to explain yourself if you're uncomfortable doing so.

 You may benefit from setting boundaries if you notice dating "red flags," like the following: